-I am a PhD student at the Language Technologies Institute at Carnegie Mellon University.
+I am a PhD candidate at the Language Technologies Institute at Carnegie Mellon University.
 I am advised by Dr. Louis-Philippe Morency (LP) in the Multicomp Lab and we work on anything multimodal.
-Lately, my research efforts have been directed towards grounding pose forecasting on Speech, and Language.
-As an undergraduate researcher at Indian Institute of Technology(IIT), Kanpur.
-I worked with Dr. Rajesh Hegde on Spatial Audio and Speaker Diarization, and Dr. Vinay Namboodiri on Video Summarization.
+Lately, my research efforts have been directed towards grounding body gestures in Speech, and Language.
+As an undergraduate researcher at Indian Institute of Technology(IIT), Kanpur, I worked with Dr. Rajesh Hegde on Spatial Audio and Speaker Diarization, and Dr. Vinay Namboodiri on Video Summarization.

 T. Baltrusaitis, C. Ahuja, and L. Morency